Democrats push FAA for action against certain Boeing 737 MAX employees

 That agreement covers almost all the outstanding claims against the company.

-Meanwhile, the MAX is back in the sky, with approximately 1,300 MAX flights per day, according to FAA data.
+Meanwhile, the MAX is back in the sky, with about 1,300 MAX flights per day, according to FAA data.

 As of the end of October, 207 of the 380 MAXs that had been delivered before the grounding were back in service around the world.
 And another 203 new MAXs had been cleared by the FAA to fly passengers.